2022 FINA WORLD AQUATICS CHAMPIONSHIPS

 - SwimSwam Pick ’em Contest

-The first session of pool swimming at the 2019 FINA World Aquatics Championships is chock-full full of World Record holders and other icons.
-Of the 8 events featured on the first day, 4 will have no semi-finals and go straight through evening finals where medals will be awarded: the men’s 400 free, the women’s 400 free, the men’s 400 free relay, and the women’s 400 free relay.
+Saturday’s opening session of pool swimming at the 2022 FINA World Aquatics Championships is packed with veteran world record holders and rising stars alike in Budapest, Hungary.
+Five of the nine events featured on the first day will forgo the semifinals and go straight to evening finals where medals will be awarded: the men’s 400 free, women’s 400 free, men’s 400 IM, men’s 4×100 free relay, and women’s 4×100 free relay.

-Sunday morning will also play host to preliminary rounds of the women’s 200 IM, women’s 100 fly, men’s 50 fly, and men’s 100 breast.
-Medal rounds for those events will come on Monday evening (Gwangju time).
+Saturday morning’s schedule will also include prelims for the women’s 100 fly, men’s 50 fly, men’s 100 breast, and women’s 200 IM.
+Medal rounds for those events will come on Sunday night (Budapest time).

 Day 1 Morning Events: